gregversteeg/corex_topic/readme.md

 ## Anchoring for Semi-Supervised Topic Modeling

-Anchored CorEx allows the user to anchor words to topics in a semi-supervised fashion to uncover elusive topics.
+Anchored CorEx allows a user to anchor words to topics in a semi-supervised fashion to uncover otherwise elusive topics.
 If ```words``` is initialized, anchoring is effortless:

 ```python
 topic_model.fit(X, words=words, anchors=[['dog','cat'], 'apple'], anchor_strength=2)